RPi-Distro/pi-gen/pi-gen.md

 If everything goes well, your finished image will be in the `deploy/` folder.
 You can then remove the build container with `docker rm -v pigen_work`

-If something breaks along the line, you can edit the corresponding scripts, and
+If you encounter errors during the build, you can edit the corresponding scripts, and
 continue:

 ```bash